GoInterject/GoInterject.github.io/wGetStarted/L-Drill-InventoryReport.md

 ![](/images/L-Drill-Inventory/03.png)

 **Step 2:** Now type **InventoryByDetail!C4** into the ReportCellToRun argument to specify the range you want to navigate to.
-You will skipping the ReportCodeToRun argument since that is only used for drilling to other workbooks in the Report Library.
+You will be skipping the ReportCodeToRun argument since that is only used for drilling to other workbooks in the Report Library.

 ![](/images/L-Drill-Inventory/04.png)
 <br>